 It stands for "Custom Character Central."
 Created by BLaw, this Google spreadsheet lists all mods that are being worked on and are publicly released for Marvel: Ultimate Alliance.Q:

 Who is currently running the CCC?A:

-Right now, only the Outsider is running it, as everyone else who had access to it are now inactive.
-Outsider has the task of keeping track of any and all mods that are being worked on for an eventual public release.Q:
+Right now, the Outsider mainly runs it, but BaconWizard17 and Ceamonks890 also maintain it.
+We have the task of keeping track of any and all mods that are being worked on for an eventual public release.Q:

 How do I register a mod that I am about to work on?A:

 .
 Don't worry, it's very short and simple.
 Put your modder name, the name of the character you're creating, and the mod number you choose.
 (You don't need to answer the URL question) And you're done!
 You can view The CCC